 RDA Hunter this week informed over 40 of the Hunter’s secondary school teachers about opportunities to help skill Hunter school students in science, technology, engineering and maths (STEM).

-Dr Scott Sleap, RDA Hunter’s ME Program Director, addressed representatives from the Hunter’s public, catholic, independent and grammar schools about the benefits of partnering with industry through the ME Program to inspire students to work towards STEM based careers.
+Rick Evans, RDA Hunter’s ME Program Director, addressed representatives from the Hunter’s public, catholic, independent and grammar schools about the benefits of partnering with industry through the ME Program to inspire students to work towards STEM based careers.

 “The purpose of this session is to excite teachers about the benefits the innovative ME Program can deliver their schools and students,” said Dr Sleap.

 “ME’s results to date are outstanding and we are looking forward to building on its success when the Program reaches full implementation stage next year.”

 “In 2016, the ME Program will be available to more Hunter schools than ever before and I am looking forward to working with schools and industry to make STEM enjoyable and a first-choice for the region’s senior school students.”

 According to Mr Todd Williams, CEO of RDA Hunter the results of its skills and workforce development program, ME, speak for themselves.